Compensation

 Lost Wages

-In most cases, you can recover the amount of your lost wages for time you were unable to go to work as a result of an accident caused by the neglect of another person.
+In most cases, you can recover your lost wages for time you were unable to go to work as a result of an accident caused by the neglect of another person.
 A claim for lost wages must be reasonable based on the nature and extent of your injuries.
+Similar to medical bills, you are entitled to be paid 100% of your lost wages.

 Future Loss of Earning Capacity